MaxLap/activerecord_where_assoc/README.md

 After checking out the repo, run `bundle install` to install dependencies.

-Run `rake test` to run the tests for the latest version of rails
+Run `rake test` to run the tests for the latest version of rails.
+If you want SQL queries printed when you have failures, use `SQL_WITH_FAILURES=1 rake test`.

 Run `bin/console` for an interactive prompt that will allow you to experiment in the same environment as the tests.